This article shows you how to Protect, Release, and Profile data in folders and/or subfolders all at one time.

 Conversion will start immediately after you make your selection.
 SSProtect will first search the folder's items and all subfolders, computing the total number of items that are candidates for the chosen operation.
 The software will then proceed to begin the conversion, launching numerous external processes that operate in tandem.

-Concurrent Operations governs the number of processes executed in parallel.
+Parallel Ops governs the number of Conversion processes executed in parallel.
 You can change this value prior to making your selection to fine-tune performance.
 If you have no other applications using significant amounts of CPU or disk access, you can usually select 4 Concurrent Operations for each processor in your host computer.
 The most typical optimum choice is to have half as many Concurrent Operations as you have target files, though this is often impractical.
+The default of 31 is often suitable.

 When the operation is complete, check your Logfile and Explorer icon overlays for results.